What Is 90% Junk Silver?

-The term “junk silver” is used to describe silver jewelry and coins that don’t have collectible or numismatic value.
+People use the term “junk silver” to describe silver jewelry and coins that don’t have collectible or numismatic value.
 Although these pieces aren’t usually as valuable as rare coins, they do have intrinsic value based on their silver content.
-For example, 90% junk silver coins can be sold for their 90% silver content.
+For example, you can sell 90% junk silver coins for their 90% silver content.

 What Coins Are Considered Junk Silver?